Mvrs/todo-take-home/README.md

 10. [x]: Persist the data between sessions (local storage is fine).
 11. [x]: A logout button exists on the top right.
 Clicking the logout button will log the user out and return him or her to the login screen.

+### Note

+The Form Submission for the provided endpoint produced CORS errors, and it seems that no matter what solution I tried I was seeing `preflight` issues.
+Tried extensions for both Mozilla and Chrome.
+Digging deeper into the I noticed the connection was closed.